AndiamoTech/human-ai-accord/Human-AI-Accord.md

 2. Primacy of Human Life in All Lethal Decisions

 AI may not initiate or complete any act that could kill a human unless:
-	•	A trained, accountable human operator authorizes it in real time,
-	•	The operator carries full legal responsibility, and
-	•	The action complies with transparent, lawful governing standards.
+	A trained, accountable human operator authorizes it in real time, the operator carries full legal responsibility, and the action complies with transparent, lawful governing standards.

 Autonomous lethal force is prohibited.